Introduction to Different Types of Inverters

 2) Multiple Pulse Width Modulation (MPWM)

-The drawback of single pulse width modulation technique is solved by multiple PWM.
+The drawback of the single pulse width modulation technique is solved by multiple PWM techniques.
 In this technique, instead of one pulse, several pulses are used in each half cycle of the output voltage.
-The gate is generated by comparing the reference signal and carrier signal.
+The gate is generated by comparing the reference signal and the carrier signal.
 The output frequency is controlled by controlling the frequency of the carrier signal.
 The modulation index is used to control the output voltage.

 The number of pulses per half cycle = fc/ (2*f0)